 These adventure-fantasies are originally published by Candlewick Press in the U.S., Walker Books in the U.K. and Australia/New Zealand, and additional publishers around the globe.
-Her series are often noted for their diverse protagonists, humor, social conscious and compelling action.
+Her series are often noted for their diverse protagonists, humor, social conscience and compelling action.

 Cynthia was named a Writer of the Year by Wordcraft Circle of Native Writers and Storytellers in recognition of Rain is Not My Indian Name.
 She is an enrolled tribal member of the Muscogee (Creek) Nation and is a member of the Honorary Advisory Board of the We Need Diverse Books nonprofit organization.

 In 2013, the Austin chapter of the Society of Children's Book Writers and Illustrators instituted the Cynthia Leitich Smith Mentor Award in her honor.